 This time of the year you will see photos of kids, pets, and couples wrapped in Christmas lights.
-Sure these photos are cute but is there a hidden danger?
+Sure these photos are cute but are there hidden dangers?

 “There is no level at which lead exposure is safe,” Dr. Trasande said.
 “Even at one microgram/deciliter — the lowest level in a person’s blood stream that we can detect — that level has been associated with cognitive impairment in children.”- read more